MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 local         72.00 KiB
 ```

-As you can see from the terminal output, natours-test is no longer available (even though it says the name in the terminal input line).
-To create it again, add a document to a collection in it and it will be available once again.
+As you can see from the terminal output, natours-test is no longer available (even though it says the name in the terminal input line, this is because the database is empty).
+To create it again, add a document to a collection in it and it will show as populated in the "show dbs" output once again.

 ## Inserting documents into a database